Attendance Information for Parents

 - If a Fixed Penalty Notice is issued and is not paid within the timeframe set out in that Notice, the matter will be referred to Warwickshire County Council’s Legal Services to consider instigating criminal prosecution proceedings under S444 of Education Act 1996.

 - Each application for a Leave of Absence will be considered on a case by case basis and on its own merits.

 Detentions for Lateness

 Punctual arrival at school and for lessons is important

-Pupils arriving after the close of registration will be marked as late and will receive an after-school detention for 20 minutes.
+Pupils arriving late for morning registration will be marked as late and will receive a lunchtime detention for 20 minutes on the same day as the lateness.
+Pupils arriving late for afternoon registration will be given a lunchtime detenton for 20 minutes the day after the lateness.
 Failure to attend an after-school detention escalates through the school’s detention system

 For any detention after school beyond 20 minutes, parents and carers will be notified 24 hours in advance using Groupcall text messaging service.
 It is therefore important you make sure that we have the correct mobile number at all times.

 If you have any queries about attending school, or for more